marcopennekamp/lore/specification/specs.md

 Both commands allow **filtering** specs by module name, such as `module1.module2`.
 Only specs that are matched by one of the specified module names will be included.
 This includes the specs that are defined in submodules.
 For example, if a spec `S` is defined in module `m1.m2.m3`, and the module name is `m1.m2`, `S` is executed.
 When no module names are given, all specs will be executed.
 Regardless of the module names specified, a spec that isn't marked as a test/benchmark will not be executed as such.

 The `test` command executes all desired specs and for each spec, reports its name/description, execution time, and whether the test was successful or not.
-If unsuccessful, the error message of the failed assertion will be reported as well.
+If unsuccessful, the error message of the failed expectation will be reported as well.
 In the future, failed tests will be accompanied by a stack trace.
 This is currently not possible, however, as the VM does not support stack traces yet.

 The `bench` command works similarly.
 Each benchmark spec is executed in a warmup phase for 2 seconds, during which the number of iterations per second is recorded.
 The benchmarking phase then executes the spec for a fixed number of iterations that roughly fit into 8 seconds.
 The actual time is recorded from start to finish, and the execution time per iteration is reported.
 If an assertion fails during this process, the benchmark will be marked as failed.